-- All students must wear a mask while boarding, riding, and leaving the school bus. - It is strongly encouraged that members of the same family sit together on the bus.
+• It is strongly encouraged that members of the same family sit together on the bus

 School Bus Conduct & Discipline

 Students, parents/guardians, bus drivers and school officials must all work together to provide for the safe transportation of students.
 Students who fail to observe District rules or fail to contribute to a safe transportation environment will be subject to disciplinary action, including but not limited to suspension of the privilege of riding the bus.
 In the event of any class violation on the bus, the driver shall submit, in writing, a statement of the incident (Conduct Card) by the next school day.
 Conduct Cards are notifications of bus misconduct by a student.